Michelle Krill Field at Historic Pullman Park: The New Pullman Park

 On July 2, 2008, Pullman Park hosted a boxing match, televised on ESPN2.
 Butler native, Brian Minto knocked out John Poore 2:23 in the first round of the main fight.
 The match was the first major event to be hosted at the ballpark after the restoration and the first nationally televised event in Butler.

 The following summer saw Pullman Park get its first major full-time baseball tenant in almost 60 years, the Prospect League's Butler BlueSox.
 The BlueSox went 28(W)-26(L) during their inaugural season at the ballpark.
 To date, the BlueSox have played eight full seasons at the stadium.
 Pullman hosted the USCAA's Small College World Series on May 6–9, 2013, and the Prospect League All-Star Game on July 17, 2013.

 Naming Rights

 In 2014, it was decided to help off set costs, stadium naming rights would be sold.
 In January 2014 the naming rights of Historic Pullman Park were sold to Kelly Automotive, a local car dealership owned by U.S. Rep Mike Kelly.
 Kelly Automotive Park was the first naming rights to be sold for a 5 year contract.

-In January 2019, new naming rights were obtained by a local businessman Shaun Krill of Krill Recycling, naming the park Michelle Krill Field at Historic Pullman Park.
-Shaun named the field after his late wife, Michelle Krill.
+In January 2019, new naming rights were obtained by a local businessman Shaun Krill of Krill Recycling, naming the park Michelle Krill Field at Historic Pullman Park after his late wife, Michelle Krill.